blablacar/istio-redirector/CONTRIBUTING.md

-# Contributing to Istio redirector
+# Contributing to istio-redirector

 First off, thanks for taking the time to contribute! 🎉 😘 ✨

-The following is a set of guidelines for contributing to Istio redirector.
+The following is a set of guidelines for contributing to istio-redirector.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Reporting Bugs
 Bugs are tracked as GitHub issues.
 Search the list and try reproduce before you create an issue.
 When you create an issue, please provide the following information by filling in the template.